-Having protein in your urine while pregnant isn’t too unusual, but when the results start to be +1 or +2 your doctor will start to become more concerned, as you enter the third trimester.
-Let this L&D RN tell you exactly why this happens and why it’s a problem.
+Having protein in your urine (called proteinuria) while as a pregnant woman isn’t too unusual, but when the results start to be +1 or +2 your doctor will start to become more concerned, as you enter the third trimester.
+Let this L&D RN tell you exactly why this happens, why they test your urine sample and why it’s a problem.

 Why would you have protein in your urine while pregnant?